 Q: What was your career path?
 How long have you been doing this?

-A: Almost a year.
+A: It has been two years now.
 I evolved pretty quickly, it's a talent that I discovered while in school and from there I started mixing my own songs, then for a friend, then word got out, mixed for a few people they liked it and now I'm here!

 Q: Analog or digital and why?